 |

-plasma in order to describe its almost life-like and
+The term plasma was borrowed from blood plasma in order to describe its almost life-like and self-organising properties.

-the excitation of electrical and magnetic fields.
-Polar
+Plasmas can emit light when under the excitation of electrical and magnetic fields.
+Polar auroras bear witness to this fact.

 |